jtprince/portfolio/presentations/2019-09-06-a-biochemists-guide-to-creating-robust-systems.md

     dynamic, scalable systems
     concurrency

+## DRY

+Don't repeat yourself

+## DRY is the key to discovering your language's potential

-Isomorphism is the key to automation
+## Isomorphism is the key to automation

     - DNA Replicase

+## More functional > better programming

+Avoid side-effects
+Stop modifying your objects

+## Immutability

+Code like a functional programmer

+Why `sorted` is usually better than `sort`

 On estimates